Railway electrification in Poland: Current projects

-Ełk – Korsze

-In July 2020, a tender was announced for the modernization and electrification of the Ełk – Giżycko section of railway line 38 as part of the first stage related to works on the Ełk – Korsze section.
-Eleven offers were submitted to the tender, from which, a year later, Torpol's offer worth 681.3 million Polish Złoty was selected as the most advantageous one to carry out the works; however, the offer was soon invalidated, and the Spanish-Chinese consortium of Aldesa Construcciones Polska, Aldesa Construcciones, Coalvi and China Civil Engineering Construction Corporation was selected to carry out the work, with which the contract was signed on December 7, 2021, which also resulted in a delay in the date of the originally planned start of works.
-The works started on March 13, 2022, which resulted in the introduction of replacement bus transport on this section and the redirection of long-distance trains to other routes.
-In January 2023, the European Commission awarded a subsidy of 145 million Euro from the Cohesion Fund to finance works on the Ełk – Giżycko section.

-On May 4, 2022, a tender was announced for the modernization and electrification of the Giżycko – Korsze section, the contract for which was concluded on October 2, 2023, with Torpol.
-The investment cost is 876 million Polish złoty.

-Rabka-Zdrój – Marcinkowice
+Rabka-Zdrój – Fornale and Tymbark – Marcinkowice

 On February 10, 2022, PKP PLK announced a tender for the modernization and electrification of the railway line 104 Chabówka – Nowy Sącz on the sections Chabówka – Rabka Zaryte and siding Klęczany – Nowy Sącz of construction for the electrificted line Podłęże – Piekiełko so called hellish line (pl: Piekielna linia).
 The works planned are to be completed until 2027 On April 5, 2023, a tender was announced to extend the works by a section Rabka Zaryte – Mszana Dolna and Limanowa – siding Klęczany.
 In September 2023, work began on the Klęczany – Marcinkowice section.
 On October 3, 2023, a contract was signed with Strabag for the modernization and electrification of the Rabka Zaryte – Mszana Dolna section. and on March 8, 2024, an agreement was signed with the Polish-Turkish consortium Budimex S.A./Gülermak Ağir Sanayi Inşaat ve Taahhüt A.Ş./Gülermak Sp. z o.o. for the implementation of the works.
 In June 2024 work began on the Limanowa – Klęczany section, consisting of the construction of a mostly new section along with the construction of a tunnel in Pisarzowa and electrification of the route.